Andy Kaufman: Professional wrestling

 Eventually it was revealed that the feud and wrestling matches were staged works, and that Kaufman and Lawler were friends.
 This was not disclosed until more than 10 years after Kaufman's death, when the Emmy-nominated documentary A Comedy Salute to Andy Kaufman aired on NBC in 1995.
 (By this point, it was becoming common knowledge that professional wrestling was staged; McMahon's son of the same name had admitted as much to the New Jersey state athletic commission in 1989.)
 Jim Carrey, who revealed the secret, played Kaufman in the 1999 film Man on the Moon.
-In a 1997 interview with the Memphis Flyer, Lawler said he had improvised during their first match and the Letterman incident.
+In a 1997 interview, Lawler said he had improvised during their first match and the Letterman incident.

-Although officials at St. Francis Hospital stated that Kaufman's neck injuries were real, in his 2002 biography It's Good to Be the King ...
+Although officials at St. Francis Hospital said Kaufman's neck injuries were real, in his 2002 biography It's Good to Be the King ...
 Sometimes, Lawler detailed how they came up with the angle and kept it quiet.
 Even though Kaufman's injury was legitimate, the pair exaggerated it.
 He also said that Kaufman's furious tirade and performance on Letterman was Kaufman's own idea, including when Lawler slapped Kaufman out of his chair.
 Promoter Jerry Jarrett later recalled that for two years he mailed Kaufman payments comparable to what other main-event wrestlers were getting at the time, but Kaufman never deposited the checks.

 Kaufman appeared in the 1983 film My Breakfast with Blassie with professional wrestling personality "Classy" Freddie Blassie.
 The film was a parody of the art film My Dinner with Andre.
 Lynne Margulies, sister of the film's director, Johnny Legend, appears in it, and became romantically involved with Kaufman.

 In 2002, Kaufman became a playable unlockable character in the video game Legends of Wrestling II and a standard character in 2004's Showdown: Legends of Wrestling.
 In 2008, Jakks Pacific produced for their WWE Classic Superstars toy line an action figure two-pack of Kaufman and Lawler, as well as a separate figure release with a royal blue robe.

 On March 20, 2023, Kaufman was announced as the third inductee into the 2023 WWE Hall of Fame.
 He was inducted by Jimmy Hart.